 A NOTE ON THE TERM BELIEF

-How Belief Works is an ongoing series of articles on the psychology of belief that's best read in order, starting with this article.
+How Belief Works is an ongoing series of articles on the psychology of belief that's best read in sequence.

-Also, the term belief is often used to specifically mean a believed claim that’s a core belief, a fundamental conviction, whether moral, political, scientific or religious – as when we refer to our or someone else’s ‘beliefs’.
-However, the subject of How Belief Works is belief in general, from core beliefs to mundane ones.
-Examples of the latter are my current beliefs that I’m in my flat, I'm sitting on a chair at my desk, I'm typing these words, it's a Tuesday morning, it’s sunny outside, and I went for a hike along a river yesterday.
+In the second sense, the term belief is often used to specifically mean a believed claim that’s a core belief, whether moral, political, scientific or religious – as when we refer to our or someone else’s ‘beliefs’.
+But the subject of How Belief Works is our belief of any kind of claim, however fundamental or mundane.
+Some of my current mundane beliefs are that I’m in my flat, that I'm sitting on a chair at my desk, that I'm typing these words, that it's Tuesday morning, that it’s sunny outside, and that I went for a hike along a river yesterday.

 Next article: Why Do We Believe What We Believe?